Advanced Molecular Oncology Testing: A Focus on Next Generation Sequencing Panels and Novel Genetic Technologies

 “Curbside” Attendee Case Discussion with the Experts (Optional session with Lunch Session Purchase)Moderator: Eric A. Nelson, R. Ph., Mayo Clinic

-Dr. McFadden is a researcher at Arizona State University’s Biodesign Institute specializing in the interactions between poxviruses and their host immune systems.
-The McFadden lab pioneered the field of immune subversion (also called “anti-immunology”), and is credited with the discovery of a wide spectrum of virus-derived inhibitors of the immune system.
+Dr. Grant McFadden is a Professor at Arizona State University and Director of the Biodesign Center for Immunotherapy, Vaccines, and Virotherapy.
+He is co-editor-in-chief of the journal PLoS Pathogens, senior editor for Molecular Therapy-Oncolytics, and has previously served as President of the American Society for Virology.
+His lab studies how poxviruses that cause immunosuppression interact with the host immune system.
+The McFadden lab pioneered the field of viral immune subversion (also called "anti-immunology"), and is credited with the discovery of a wide spectrum of virus-derived inhibitors of the immune system.
 His lab also investigates host-virus tropism, and the deployment of poxviruses for oncolytic virotherapy for the treatment of cancer, particularly with a rabbit-specific poxvirus called myxoma virus (MYXV).
-He is also currently developing human clinical trials that exploit virotherapy with MYXV to improve hematopoietic stem cell transplantation therapies for cancer, in collaboration with the biotech company DNAtrix.
+He is also currently developing human clinical trials that exploit virotherapy with MYXV to augment immunotherapy treatments for cancer, in collaboration with Phoenix-based OncoMyx.

 Computational GenomicsMelissa Wilson, Ph.D., Arizona State University